-If you’re working on saving instead of spending, it might be time to consider opening a cash management account that fits your lifestyle.
-With SoFi Money® you can spend, save, and earn all in one product.
+If you’re working on saving instead of spending, it might be time to consider opening a checking and savings account that fits your lifestyle.
+With SoFi Checking and Savings® you can spend, save, and earn all in one product.
 Plus, it allows you to track your spending online and via our SoFi app.

 SoFi Money is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member FINRA / SIPC .

 SoFi Bank Debit Card issued by The Bancorp Bank.

 SoFi has partnered with Allpoint to provide consumers with ATM access at any of the 55,000+ ATMs within the Allpoint network.
 Consumers will not be charged a fee when using an in-network ATM, however, third party fees incurred when using out-of-network ATMs are not subject to reimbursement.
 SoFi’s ATM policies are subject to change at our discretion at any time.